 Each ports entry becomes an input port — key is the port name and

-JSON field name, value is any registered ubx_type.
-Structs and arrays
+message field name, value is any registered ubx_type.
+Structs and

 Connections